-- Looked after children (children in care) and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-Previously looked after children are children who were looked after but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order - 2.
-Siblings of children already at the school living in the catchment area [for the definition of sibling and catchment area refer to items 2 and 3 in the definitions section of the Appendix 1]. - 3.
-Residence within the catchment area of the school [for explanation of resident refer to item 2 in the clarifications section of Appendix 1.
-For explanation of catchment area refer to item 3 in the definitions section of Appendix 1]. - 4.
-Siblings of children already at the school living out of catchment [for definition of sibling and catchment area refer to items 2 and 3 in definitions section of Appendix 1]. - 5.
-Children of staff where: - a.
-A member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made and/or;

-- b.
-The member of staff is recruited to fill a vacant post where there is a demonstrable skill shortage. - 6.
-Children who are due to transfer and live outside the area served by the school who attend a school within DNEAT at the opening date of the admissions round. - 7.
-Resident out of the catchment area of the school [for explanation of resident and catchment area refer to items 2 and 3 in the clarifications section of Appendix 1].
+- 5. Siblings of children already at the school (but not the Sixth Form) at the time of admission living out of catchment who are due to transfer [for definition of sibling and catchment area refer to items 2 and 3 in definitions section of Appendix 1]. - 6.
+Children who are due to transfer who live outside the catchment area and attend a feeder school at the opening date of the admission round. - 7.
+Children of staff where: - I. a member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made and/or - II. the member of staff is recruited to fill a vacant post where there is a demonstrable skill shortage. - 8.
+Children who are due to transfer and live outside the area served by the school who attend a school within DNEAT at the opening date of the transfer round. - 9.
+Children who are resident out of the catchment area of the school and due to transfer [for explanation of resident and catchment area refer to items 2 and 3 in the clarifications section of Appendix 1].